ryanallen/words-of-my-perfect-teacher/README.md

 2. an emperor.

 ## Untainted (action)
-*zag med*, Skt. *anasrava*, done without concepts of subject, object, and action.
+*zag med*, Skt. *anāsrava*, done without concepts of subject, object, and action.

 ## Vairocana
 *rnam par snang mdzad*, the [Buddha](#buddha) of the Buddha family.
 See [five families](#five-families).